Sunday, September 4, 2016 – Amana, IA

 Award ceremony to be held at Millstream Brewery immediately following conclusion of event.
 Awards will be in the form of trophies and other schwag, in addition to state championship medals.

-- FESTIVAL OF IOWA BEERS at Millstream Brewery after the TT.
-Stick around for the 11th annual Festival of Iowa Beers, complete with beers exclusively from Iowa breweries, food from TC Bonz BBQ and Maggie’s Stone Fired Pizza, and live music by Holiday Road.
+- FESTIVAL OF IOWA BEERS immediately following the TT, stick around for the 12th annual Festival of Iowa Beers, complete with beers exclusively from Iowa breweries and food.
 Tickets include unlimited beer samples and a souvenir glass, get them ahead of time though, as the event is capped at 1,200 people!

 The course for this event has a special place in the hearts of many local Iowa City area riders, our race promoter Rick Hopson is one of those, and has endeavored to share his thoughts with you: